|Teaching method||Contact hours|

 - identify the economic interests of all stakeholders involved and how these interests align, and whether this influences the choice and structure of the pest control programmes.

-- experiments addressing (a) Viruses as biocontrol agents, (b) Predators and parasitoids as biocontrol agents, (c) Fungi as biocontrol agents, (d) Nematodes as biocontrol agents;
+- experiments addressing (a) Viruses as biocontrol agents, (b) Predators and parasitoids as biocontrol agents, (c) Bacteria as biocontrol agents, (d) Nematodes as biocontrol agents;

 - writing short reports on the experiments.